 Switzerland occupies a unique position as a neutral country with EU affiliations that extend many of those member benefits to both foreign residents and visitors.
 It is politically stable with a strong economy, so there can be good opportunities for international contractors looking for new clients.

 Nonetheless, there is a myriad of regulations that will apply to non-resident contractors, including work permits, social insurance and varying tax rates depending on the canton (region).
 Short work contracts of less than 90 days will pose no problems for EU citizens, but for stays beyond that compliance will be essential.

 How to get paid as a Contractor in Switzerland

-EU citizens can work as a self-employed through their own limited company for up to 90 cumulative days in a calendar year.
-This is the simplest, and only requires setting up the contract and remittance method to the home country, with no Swiss business registration.
+EU citizens can work as self-employed through their own limited company for up to 90 cumulative days in a calendar year.
+This is the simplest and only requires setting up the contract and remittance method to the home country, with no Swiss business registration.
 The client would then remit payment to your foreign account.

-For longer time periods, the contractor must register as a Swiss self-employed or use an umbrella company that meets Switzerland’s strict labor leasing laws.
+For longer time periods, the contractor must register as a Swiss self-employed or use an umbrella company that meets Switzerland’s strict labour leasing laws.
 Both of those will require local payment, either directly or through the registered umbrella company.